Mr. and Mrs. Lin Jo Yan Professor

-I am a Professor at the National University of Singapore and hold the Mr. and Mrs. Lin Jo Yan Professorship in Banking and Finance.
+I am a Professor at the National University of Singapore and hold the Mr. and Mrs. Lin Jo Yan Professorship, with appointments in both accounting and finance.
 I serve as a Senior Fellow of the Asian Bureau of Finance and Economic Research (ABFER), a Fellow at the Academy of International Business (AIB), and as the Director of Business Doctoral Programs in NUS Business School, and Head of Department, Accounting.

-My research interests range from founding-family ownership to the properties of global innovation, spanning consumer protection in financial intermediation to diversity in the workforce.
-Current projects include investigating the impact of family ownership on financial misconduct, service quality by insurance companies, comparative bias in global R&D efficiency, the gender gap in innovation, and insider trading of corporate customers and suppliers.
+My research interests range from founding-family ownership to the disclosure of corporate innovation, spanning consumer protection in financial intermediation to diversity in the workforce.
+Current projects include investigating the impact of family ownership on financial misconduct, the role of financial analysts, innovation opacity and measurement, the gender gap in innovation, and insider trading of corporate customers and suppliers.
 Over the past several years, my work has appeared in the most influential academic journals in accounting, economics, finance, law, and management.

 This research has been featured in the Wall Street Journal, BusinessWeek, The Economist, Forbes, the Financial Times, the International Herald Tribune, Inc Magazine, SmartMoney, MSNBC, CNN, Bloomberg TV, and several other major newspapers and business magazines in the US, Canada, Europe, Australia and Asia.